The long-awaited Android Auto update for BMWs is now available

 To my surprise, the Android Auto update had in fact been loaded onto the car when I got it back.
 When I got in the car with my already paired phone and started it up like I normally do, my Pixel 4 automatically connected to the car's Android Auto Wi-Fi connection.
 I had to press a few buttons on the phone's screen, but a few seconds later, Android Auto was running on my iDrive screen.
 Once everything is set up, you can exit via the BMW icon in the app drawer or by simply hitting another button around the iDrive knob, and you can re-enter by pressing the Media button around the knob.

-As BMW had mentioned, it is wireless-only, but I haven't had any connection issues in the day or so I've been trying it out.
+As BMW had mentioned, it is wireless-only, which has unfortunately proven to be buggy.
+It seems like every few minutes, there will be a stutter in the playback.
+I also had issues with the phone outright disconnecting, meaning I had to go through the settings, disconnect, and manually reconnect to Android Auto.
+Switching songs does take an extra half-second now, but at least the Spotify cover art actually shows up in my Live Cockpit Professional cluster, whereas it was blank via Bluetooth audio previously.
 It's also worth noting that the UI doesn't make full use of the screen's width, though it's convenient having the date/time and music playback on the side while Waze or Google Maps is running.
-The UI has been smooth for the most part, though switching songs does take an extra half-second now.
-I also noticed that the Spotify cover art actually shows up in my Live Cockpit Professional cluster, whereas it was blank via Bluetooth audio previously.

-It seems like this update can only be performed by the dealer, given that the remote software upgrade menu had told me my software was up-to-date when I checked.
+It seems like this update can only be performed by the dealer (Update: BMW tells us it will roll out via OTA this fall, see below), given that the remote software upgrade menu had told me my software was up-to-date when I checked.
 From what I've read online, only software versions that start with "07/2020" have the Android Auto compatibility built-in.
 Cars that have iDrive 7 are eligible for the update, and those models include:

 - 2019+ 3 Series with Live Cockpit Professional